aeraki-mesh/aeraki/lazyxds/README.md

 kubectl apply -f https://raw.githubusercontent.com/aeraki-framework/aeraki/master/lazyxds/install/lazyxds-controller.yaml
 ```

-These steps install the lazyxds egress and controller into istio-system namespace.
+The above commands install the lazyxds egress and controller into the istio-system namespace.

-## How to enable Lazy xDS
+## How to enable LazyXDS

-There are 2 ways to enable lazy xDS: per service, or per namespace.
-You just need add annotation `lazy-xds: "true"` to the target service or namespace.
+You can choose to enable lazyXDS on some particular services or enable it namespace wide.
+To enable lazyXDS on a service or a namespace, you just need to add an annotation `lazy-xds: "true"` to the target service or namespace.

-### Enable per Service
+### Enable on a Service

 ```
 apiVersion: v1